-This research was supported by the Framework 7 program under the project KESTCELLS (FP7-PEOPLE-2012-ITN-316488) and the Horizon2020 program under the project STARCELLS (H2020-NMBP-03-2016-720907).
+This research was supported by the Framework 7 program under the project KESTCELLS (FP7-PEOPLE-2012-ITN-316488) and by STARCELLS (H2020-NMBP-03-2016-720907).
 S.H. thanks J. Marquez for discussion on the XRD measurements.
 C.A. acknowledges support from the Swiss National Science Foundation, project IZLIZ2_157140/1.
 The authors would also like to thank the whole team of the Laboratory for Thin Films and Photovoltaics.